-Clerical Library Assistants with little to no experience tend to make between $17800 and $19500 while the more experienced ones make over $31320 per year.
+Clerical Library Assistants with little to no experience tend to make between $18810 and $21670 while the more experienced ones can earn over $34500 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Clerical Library Assistant is to move to a higher paying state like AK.
-Right now, the highest paying states for Clerical Library Assistants are AK, DC, MA, HI and CA.
+One of the easiest ways to increase your salary as a Clerical Library Assistant is to move to a higher paying state like DC.
+Right now, the highest paying states for Clerical Library Assistants are DC, NV, OR, CA and AK.

-3 other factors that can increase your salary as A Clerical Library Assistant is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Clerical Library Assistant is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Clerical Library Assistants what degree they had when they got the job and most of them said they had a High School Diploma followed by Associates degree.
+We asked other Clerical Library Assistants what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.

 Pros and Cons